 - Analyse and understand project success criteria and business benefits.

-- Analyse and understand project constraints and dependences.
+- Analyse and understand project constraints.

 - Identify project risks.

 - Identify project issues.

 - Apply a quality management process competently to the project.

 - Demonstrate an ability to incorporate best value approaches.